 - practical exercises closely related to the participant’s real-life,

-- a structure of the whole set of training material that males it easy to find a specific part of the content afterwards.
+- a structure of the whole set of training material that makes it easy to find and re-used a specific part of the content afterwards.

 Use a modern pedagogy ..